Raja Ampat Diving

 One thing divers must pay attention to are the currents.
 Sometimes they are unpredictable and sometimes very well known because of the dive site.
 Diving with reef hooks is recommended but don’t be intimidated because not all dive sites have strong currents.

-Overall, it is recommended for divers to have at least an Advanced Diver certification with at least 40-50 logged dives to properly enjoy Raja Ampat diving.
+Overall, it is recommended for divers to have at least an Advanced Diver certification with at least 40-50 logged dives to properly enjoy scuba diving in Raja Ampat.